Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ## Internal Interfaces

 ### 1. **User Authentication & Authorization Interface**
 - **Purpose**: Manages user registration, login, and authentication.
 Ensures that users can securely sign in and access their game data.
+See security section for more details on how we will protect data.
 - **Actions**:
-  - **Sign Up**: User creates an account by providing necessary details (e.g., email, password).
+  - **Sign Up**: User creates an account by providing the necessary details (e.g., email, password).
   - **Login**: Authenticates a returning user, generating a JWT (JSON Web Token) for session management.
   - **Password Reset**: Allows users to reset their password if forgotten.
   - **Authorization**: Ensures users can only access their own game data.